top of page

 1. Why Distilled Water is the Best Choice for Plants

 Distilled water is simply water that has been boiled and then condensed back into a liquid.
 This process removes all impurities from the water, including minerals, bacteria, and other contaminants.
-This makes it an ideal choice for watering plants, as it ensures that they are getting only pure water.
-Additionally, distilled water has a neutral pH, which is perfect for plants.
-It's arguably better than using rainwater for plants because you can be sure that the water is truly pure.
-Rainwater unfortunately can still contain contaminants, depending on the area it falls in.
-A study showed that in some cases, rainwater can actually be more contaminated than tap water.
+This makes it an ideal choice for watering plants, as it ensures they get only pure water.

 The CDC has advised 'Rain can wash different types of contaminants into the water you collect (for example, bird poop on your roof could end up in your water barrel or tank).
 Rainwater can carry bacteria, parasites, viruses, and chemicals that could make you sick, and it has been linked to disease outbreaks.'

-A distiller is a better version because you can test the water to see what's in it, and you know that it's 99.9% pure.
 You can use a TDS Meter to measure the Total Dissolved Solids in your water.
 The total dissolvable solids in distilled water should always be less than 5.
-To give you a scale, the total dissolvable solids in tap water tend to be in the 300s, I've personally tested this myself.

 2. The Benefits of Using a Water Distiller for Plants